What are COVID vaccine certificates and how will they affect travellers? We have the answers below.

 Potentially, such vaccine certificates could be used to allow people to enter pubs or concerts, but there’s no evidence that this will come into play.

-A number of different companies and organisations are offering health passes to record COVID-19 tests and vaccinations.
+A number of different companies and organisations are offering certificates to record COVID-19 tests and vaccinations, in addition to the NHS health app.
 Some of the main examples are given below.

 Digital Green Certificate

-The EU is working on a health pass called the Digital Green Certificate or Green Pass, which will provide evidence that a traveller has been vaccinated against, recently recovered from or tested negatively for COVID-19.
-It’s designed for all 27 EU member states and the EU plans to have it up and running by June, with a QR code to be scanned at border control.
+On 1 July the EU released a health pass called the Digital Green Certificate or Green Pass, which provides evidence that a traveller has been vaccinated against, recently recovered from or tested negatively for COVID-19.
+It’s designed for all 27 EU member states, with a QR code to be scanned at border control.
 The EU wants to include some non-EU countries such as Norway, Iceland and Switzerland, and officials have revealed that vaccinated travellers from the US may also be able to visit Europe this summer.

 CommonPass is an app developed by a non-profit public trust called The Commons Project in conjunction with the World Economic Forum.
 It’s been involved in trials at London Heathrow airport and with travel brands around the world, and is already downloadable in the iOS App Store and Google Play Store.